-Bring the packets CHCANYS has provided to leave with legislators.
-Your day-to-day experiences will supplement the memos.
-You only need to discuss the points on the "Talking Points" sheet(s) in your registration packet.
+Bring the folders CHCANYS has provided to leave with legislators.
+Your day-to-day experiences will supplement this information.
+You only need to discuss the issues outlined in the "talking points" in your registration packet.

 Should I be discouraged if a staff member or intern meets with me?